 Sometimes families need a little help communicating with other professionals about their child’s unique needs.
 I am happy to meet with you to help understand the needs of your child in a particular environment.
 I am also available to participate as part of a medical or school team, or to attend just a meeting or two.

 As much as I adore working with families and seeing relationships change before my eyes, I am absolutely passionate about teaching other helping professions to use TBRI.
 Training in the implementation and use of TBRI is available to groups of foster and/or adoptive parents, teachers, counselors, mental health professionals, occupational therapists, physicians, church volunteers, anyone who wants to have a positive, lasting impact on “children from hard places,” anyone who wants to alter the trajectory of a child’s life and place them on a path to healthy adulthood.

 Perhaps you have been using TBRI for awhile but feel “stuck” in a repeating situation.
 Or, maybe you need a refresher.
 Are you wondering if TBRI is the right therapeutic model for a child?
+Are you a professional wanting to add to your toolbox?
 Let’s talk it over.

 Nurture and Sensory Groups

 I will lead a support group for children, parents, or workers.
 I can stop in to a group as a guest speaker.
 Evidence has shown that there are four key abilities required for a person to achieve intimacy (a cornerstone of healthy relationships).
 These are: the ability to seek care, the ability to give care, the ability to feel comfortable with an autonomous self, and the ability to negotiate needs.
 (Cassidy, 2001).
 One way to build these key skills is through TBRI Nurture groups.
 Children from hard places commonly experience sensory integration challenges.
 Sensory groups are an excellent way to build connection between caregivers and children.
 Let me do the heavy lifting and you enjoy the fun while you observe your child blossom.